Botanical Art: Painting & Drawing

 Tuesday class in the Bell Room (accessible); Friday class in the Studio (not accessible)

-Book PlaceWEEKLY: Tuesdays afternoons or Friday mornings, depending on your experience level
+Book placeWEEKLY: Tuesdays afternoons or Friday mornings, depending on your experience level

 - Tuesday afternoons 2-4:30pm: For complete beginners or those wanting to improve or revise skills